askerlee/segtran/README.md

 `--split`: which part(s) of the dataset(s) to use. `all`: use the whole dataset(s). `train`: use the "train" split (usually random 85% of the whole dataset). `test`: use the "test" split (usually the remaining 15% of the whole dataset).
 The split is done in `dataloaders/{datasets2d.py, datasets3d.py}`.

-`--net`: which type of model to use.
+`--net`: which type of segmentation model to use.
 Currently more than 10 types of 2D segmentation models can be chosen from. `unet`: U-Net with pretrained CNN encoder. `unet-scratch`: vanilla U-Net. `nestedunet`: Nested U-Net. `unet3plus`: U-Net 3+. `pranet`: PraNet. `attunet`: Attention U-Net. r2attunet: a combination of attention U-Net and Recurrent Residual U-Net. `dunet`: deformable U-Net. `setr`: SEgmentation TRansformer. `transunet`: U-Net with a transformer encoder. `deeplab`: DeepLabv3+. `nnunet`: nnU-Net (only the model, not the whole pipeline). `segtran`: Squeeze-and-Expansion transformer for segmentation.

 `--bb`: the type of CNN backbone/encoder.
 Commonly used 2D backbones are `eff-b1, ..., eff-b4` (EfficientNet-B1~B4) and `resnet101`.